 Our executive compensation program is administered by the compensation committee of our board of directors, subject to the oversight and approval of our board of directors.
 Our compensation committee reviews our executive compensation practices on an annual basis and based on this review approves, or, as appropriate, makes recommendations to our board of directors for approval of, our executive compensation program.
 Our director compensation program is administered by our board of directors based on recommendations by the compensation committee.
-We anticipate that the compensation committee will conduct future annual reviews of director compensation and make recommendations to the board of directors with respect thereto.
+Our compensation committee periodically reviews our director compensation program and makes recommendations to the board of directors with respect thereto.

-In designing our executive compensation program and our director compensation program, our compensation committee considers compensation data for national and regional companies in the biotechnology and the biopharmaceutical industry provided by our independent compensation consultant, Radford, an AON Hewitt Company.
+In designing our executive compensation program and our director compensation program, our compensation committee considers compensation data from comparable publicly traded companies in the biotechnology and the biopharmaceutical industry (based on, among other things, industry market capitalization, headcount and location) provided by our independent compensation consultant, Alpine Rewards.

-During 2021, our compensation committee retained Radford to advise the compensation committee on our compensation program for executive officers, which includes base salaries, annual performance-based cash bonuses, annual equity incentive awards and severance arrangements, and on the director compensation program, which includes board and committee fee retainers and equity awards.
-The compensation committee, with the assistance of Radford, established a peer group.
-Radford made recommendations with respect to the amount and form of executive officer and director compensation.
-Although our compensation committee considers the advice and guidance of Radford as to our executive compensation program and our director compensation program, our compensation committee ultimately makes its own decisions about these matters.
-In the future, we expect that our compensation committee will continue to engage independent compensation consultants to provide additional guidance on our executive compensation programs and director compensation programs and to conduct further competitive benchmarking against a peer group of publicly traded companies.
+During 2023, our compensation committee retained Alpine Rewards to advise the compensation committee on our compensation program for executive officers, which includes base salaries, annual performance-based cash bonuses, annual equity incentive awards and severance arrangements, and on the director compensation program, which includes board and committee fee retainers and equity awards.
+The compensation committee established a peer group.
+The compensation consultants made recommendations with respect to the amount and form of executive officer and director compensation.
+Although our compensation committee considers the advice and guidance of the compensation consultants as to our executive compensation program and our director compensation program, our compensation committee ultimately makes its own decisions about these matters.
+In the future, we expect that our compensation committee will continue to engage independent compensation consultants to provide additional guidance on our executive and director compensation programs and to conduct further competitive benchmarking against a peer group of publicly traded companies.

-The compensation committee reviewed information regarding the independence and potential conflicts of interest of Radford, taking into account, among other things, the factors set forth in the Nasdaq listing standards.
-Based on such review, the compensation committee concluded that the engagement of Radford did not raise any conflict of interest.
+The compensation committee reviewed information regarding the independence and potential conflicts of interest of Alpine Rewards, taking into account, among other things, the factors set forth in the Nasdaq listing standards.
+Based on such review, the compensation committee concluded that the engagement of Alpine Rewards did not raise any conflict of interest.